westphallm1/AoMM-Cross-Mod-Sample/README.md

 	and take over its position and velocity while the pathfinding node is present.
 	The pet's movement speed and search range will automatically scale with the player's combat pet level.
+	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion